ksolonenko/Projects/README.md

 A motion detection algorithm that alarms you when you have an unwanted visitor in your home!

 ### [Assessing Toronto’s Housing Market Value](https://github.com/GabsAki/big-data2-final-project?tab=readme-ov-file)
-Project employing PySpark and Microsoft Fabric to consolidate various datasets across different databases into a unified repository.
-By integrating and analyzing this data, we were able to visualize key trends and factors influencing house prices in Toronto.
-This approach aimed to empower homebuyers, realtors, sellers, and policymakers with the insights needed to make better-informed decisions in the real estate market.
+Project employing PySpark and Microsoft Fabric to consolidate various data sources into a unified repository, enabling the visualization of key trends affecting Toronto's housing market.
 Please see our insights in this [report](https://docs.google.com/document/d/1fT6c2Pn4XuBaSZdt91jxn2V2vfWeuDf_tIOvglO1xfo/edit#heading=h.2s8eyo1).